tzapu/WiFiManager/README.md

 First attempt at a library.
 Lots more changes and fixes to do.
 Contributions are welcome.

+#### This works with the ESP8266 Arduino platform with a recent stable release(2.0.0 or newer) https://github.com/esp8266/Arduino

 ## How It works
 - when your ESP starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point
 - if this is unsuccessful (or no previous network saved) it moves the ESP into Access Point mode and spins up a DNS and WebServer (default ip 192.168.4.1)